eddiesTime/sme_app/raw_documentation.md

 The `build()` method reflects the second concept.
 This method has to return at least one widget, which in this example is a Text Widget.

 If you want Flutter to use this widget, you have to either declare it as the root of the widget tree or as part of a composition.
-The following code snippet shows the later:
+The following code snippet shows the latter:

 ```dart
 ...